INTEGRATION

 Charge Lifecycle

-A charge is a card transaction including its complete lifecycle.
-A new charge request will trigger a sequence of processes, indicated in the diagram below.
+A charge is a card transaction, including its complete lifecycle.
+A new charge request triggers a sequence of processes, indicated in the diagram below.

-Silverflow is not part of the settlement process itself but supports its clients with data.
+Silverflow is not part of the settlement process but supports its clients with data.

 Authentication

-The authentication process determines whether it is actually the cardholder themselves who initiates the transaction.
-For card-present transactions several authentication methods exist which are covered in more detail in the Authentication section.
+The authentication process determines whether the cardholder initiates the transaction.
+For card-present transactions, several authentication methods exist, which are covered in more detail in the Authentication section.

 Authorization